danfuzz/samizdat/doc/language-guide/a03-tree-grammar-1.md

     { <> dataOf(name) }
 /};

-# Parses an optional yield / non-local exit definition, always yielding
+# Parses an optional yield / nonlocal exit definition, always yielding
 # a map (an empty map if no yield def was present).
 def parOptYieldDef = {/
     y = parYieldDef